Hounfor/The-Big-Deal-Add-On/README.md

 – Launch the game, load the save and check if your 'Mechs are displayed in the MechBay.

-If this doesn't help, reinstall the CAB completely and run the ModTekInjector.exe again after reinstalling.
+If this doesn't help, reinstall the CAB completely and run the ModTekInjector.exe again after reinstalling.</b>

 # FAQ:
 – I installed this mod and it doesn't work!